Create a tibble (or data frame) with each row representing an edge.

 If you’d prefer a horizontal, left-to-right, flowchart simply set

-horizontal = TRUE
+horizontal = TRUE:

 ggflowchart(data, layout = "tree", horizontal = TRUE)